Bachelor of Science

 The Early Childhood Development Major focuses on understanding the learning and development during the early childhood years.
 Students will learn about the cognitive, language and social/emotional development of young children within the context of family and community studies.
 Although this track and degree do not result in a teaching certification, students also learn about general and early education practices and curricula.

 This program provides theoretical and practical knowledge in the following areas:

 Early childhood programs and curriculum

 FIU's B.S. in Early Childhood Education prepares students for a meaningful career focused on early childhood development.
 With a growing body of research that underscores the importance of early childhood education and development, there is increasing demand for high quality early care and education, and in turn, increasing demand for early childhood specialists in a variety of early childhood settings.

-The Bachelor of Science in Early Childhood Education – Early Childhood Development track, is a total of 120 credits, 60 each in both upper and lower division courses.
+The Bachelor of Science in Early Childhood Education – Early Childhood Development Major, is a total of 120 credits, 60 each in both upper and lower division courses.

 Professional Education Courses